arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/getting-started/content.md

 - To use the NB-IoT network technology, please use `CATNB` as the argument
 - To use the Cat-M1 network technology, please use `CATM1` as the argument

 For the `client.connect(server, port);` function, the port is predefined as `80`.
-It is required to define the server, and the port argument if neccesary, to successfully carry out the operation.
+It is required to define the server, and the port argument if necessary, to successfully carry out the operation.

 #### 1.5.
 Audio Interfaces